luisvinatea/AeraSync/README.md

 ## Features

 - **SOTR & SAE Calculation** – Compute key aerator efficiency metrics effortlessly using a built-in calculator.
+- **Aerator Comparison** – Compare two aerators based on SOTR, cost, and maintenance to determine the most cost-effective option.
+- **Oxygen Demand and Estimation** – Calculate oxygen demand and estimate the number of aerators needed, with both farm-based and experimental methods.
 - **Cross-Platform Support** – Available on Android, iOS, and web, with a consistent user experience.
 - **User-Friendly Interface** – Designed for field technicians with a simple and intuitive UI.
 - **Localization** – Supports multiple languages (English, Spanish, Portuguese) for broader accessibility.
 - **Data Integration** – Includes preloaded datasets (e.g., `o2_temp_sal_100_sat.json`) for accurate calculations.
+- **Interactive Charts** – Visualize key metrics using interactive charts powered by `fl_chart`.
 - **Predictive Analytics (Upcoming)** – AI-driven insights for aeration optimization (planned for future releases).

 ## Installation